askpext/Lowkey/README.md

 ## Overview

 **Lowkey** is a privacy-first AI assistant that runs entirely on your device.
 No internet required, no data sent to the cloud—just pure, local AI power at your fingertips.
-Built with Next.js and designed with a minimal, Apple-inspired aesthetic, Lowkey brings enterprise-grade AI capabilities to your desktop without compromising your privacy.
+Built with latest tech and designed with a minimal, Apple-inspired aesthetic, Lowkey brings enterprise-grade AI capabilities to your desktop without compromising your privacy.

 ### Why Lowkey?